Monitoring the cool chain

 In this study, Xsense® HiTag2 loggers (disposable wireless radio frequency temperature loggers) were used to remotely monitor air-freight consignments to two Asian markets.

 Temperature technologies - a factsheet on temperature monitoring technologies (produced by Queensland Dept. Agriculture & Fisheries).
+PDF opens in new window (Note: this document does not meet WCAG 2.0 accessibility guidelines.)

 Part of the project is monitoring the cool chain in real time with these data loggers so that we can access the temperature in real time, and we can make decisions, by the time the fruit gets to the port or the dock.
 If there's been any problems, it's possible to to change the strategy for marketing or even sales.
 There's many data loggers available in the marketplace.
 There's a few that we're trialling in this project, and it's looking at the accuracy and the consistency of the logos and also the functionality of them and how practical they are at gathering information for growers and exporters.